N-acker/RockPaperScissors/README.md

 11. When the new game button is chosen, then then the game loops from the first round again with the added points from the streak counter
 12. There is a streak counter throughout the game, which counts how many 3-round games that the user has won
 13. If the user wins a three-round game, then one is added to this streak counter.
-14. The user has an option every time they win the game whether to continue with their streak with a continue button, or to restart the game and lose their streak.
+14. The user has an option every time they win the game whether to continue with their streak with a continue button, or to restart the game and lose their streak
-15. This means that the user will have 2 options: to either go back to the homescreen or to continue adding points to their streak counter.
+15. This means that the user will have 2 options: to either go back to the homescreen or to continue adding points to their streak counter